JvanKatwijk/eti-stuff/README.md

 The eti-frontend and eti-cmdline programs take as input a sample stream and create an eti file, while eti-backend is interpreting the eti file.

-It consists of two programs, one generating a stream of ETI frames, the other one reading and interpreting the ETI frames, such that by piping the output from the one into the other one has a more or less complete DAB receiver.
+By piping the output from either eti-frontend of eti-cmdline into eti-backend, a more or less complete DAB receiver exists.

-## Contents
+# Contents

-The set consists (currently) of two programs (both under continuous development)
+The set consists (currently) of three programs (all under continuous development)

 a. eti-frontend, which is a stripped Qt-DAB version that generates eti-frames as output.